 About Ida B. Wells:

 - Ida: A Sword Among Lions, by Paula Giddings

 - To Tell the Truth Freely: The Life of Ida B. Wells, by Mia Bay

-2020 marks the centennial of the passage of the 19th Amendment.
-Learn how Arlington County is commemorating this milestone of civil rights on the Arlington County website.
+2020 marked the centennial of the passage of the 19th Amendment.